Alps Advisors Inc. Acquires 67,722 Shares of Verizon Communications Inc. (NYSE:VZ)

-Alps Advisors Inc. boosted its holdings in shares of Verizon Communications Inc. (NYSE:VZ – Get Rating) by 6.9% in the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 1,046,796 shares of the cell phone carrier’s stock after buying an additional 67,722 shares during the quarter.
-Verizon Communications makes up about 0.4% of Alps Advisors Inc.’s investment portfolio, making the stock its 27th largest holding.
+Alps Advisors Inc. lifted its holdings in shares of Verizon Communications Inc. (NYSE:VZ – Get Rating) by 6.9% during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 1,046,796 shares of the cell phone carrier’s stock after buying an additional 67,722 shares during the period.
+Verizon Communications makes up 0.4% of Alps Advisors Inc.’s portfolio, making the stock its 27th biggest position.
 Alps Advisors Inc.’s holdings in Verizon Communications were worth $41,244,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-AQR Capital Management LLC raised its stake in Verizon Communications by 89.5% during the 4th quarter.
-AQR Capital Management LLC now owns 5,811,271 shares of the cell phone carrier’s stock worth $228,964,000 after acquiring an additional 2,744,166 shares during the period.
-Ambassador Advisors LLC raised its position in shares of Verizon Communications by 5.2% during the 4th quarter.
-Ambassador Advisors LLC now owns 13,783 shares of the cell phone carrier’s stock valued at $543,000 after purchasing an additional 687 shares during the period.
-Angeles Investment Advisors LLC purchased a new position in shares of Verizon Communications during the 4th quarter valued at $368,000.
-Arabesque Asset Management Ltd bought a new position in Verizon Communications in the 4th quarter worth $758,000.
-Finally, Aspen Grove Capital LLC purchased a new stake in Verizon Communications in the 4th quarter worth $312,000.
-60.96% of the stock is owned by hedge funds and other institutional investors.
+Several other large investors also recently bought and sold shares of VZ.
+HBC Financial Services PLLC lifted its holdings in Verizon Communications by 250.0% in the fourth quarter.
+HBC Financial Services PLLC now owns 700 shares of the cell phone carrier’s stock valued at $28,000 after acquiring an additional 500 shares during the period.
+Kepos Capital LP purchased a new position in shares of Verizon Communications in the fourth quarter worth approximately $36,000.
+Itau Unibanco Holding S.A. grew its position in Verizon Communications by 111.8% during the fourth quarter.
+Itau Unibanco Holding S.A. now owns 1,057 shares of the cell phone carrier’s stock valued at $42,000 after buying an additional 558 shares during the period.
+Luken Investment Analytics LLC bought a new position in Verizon Communications in the fourth quarter worth approximately $43,000.
+Finally, WJ Interests LLC purchased a new position in shares of Verizon Communications during the 4th quarter worth $52,000.
+60.96% of the stock is currently owned by institutional investors.

 Verizon Communications Dividend Announcement

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, August 1st.
-Stockholders of record on Monday, July 10th will be paid a dividend of $0.6525 per share.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, August 1st.
+Investors of record on Monday, July 10th will be given a $0.6525 dividend.
 The ex-dividend date of this dividend is Friday, July 7th.
-This represents a $2.61 dividend on an annualized basis and a dividend yield of 7.36%.
-Verizon Communications’s dividend payout ratio is 50.78%.
+This represents a $2.61 annualized dividend and a yield of 7.36%.
+Verizon Communications’s dividend payout ratio is currently 50.78%.

 Verizon Communications, Inc is a holding company, which engages in the provision of communications, information, and entertainment products and services.
 It operates through the Verizon Consumer Group (Consumer) and Verizon Business Group (Business) segments.
 The Consumer segment provides consumer-focused wireless and wire line communications services and products.